One-loop beta-functions of quartic enhanced tensor field theories: Introduction

 \section{Introduction}

-In the search for a gravitational theory resulting from the random generation of geometries, the most notable success to date is restricted in two dimensions \cite{Di Francesco:1993nw}.
+In the search for a gravitational theory resulting from the random generation of geometries, the most notable success to date restricts to two dimensions \cite{Di Francesco:1993nw}.
 The models at the base of this success are those of the celebrated random matrices.
 These statistical models generate simplicial complexes of dimension 2 and, therefore, discretized random surfaces.
-An impressive number of results exist on these models (KPZ equation, integrable models, string theory, etc) \cite{Knizhnik:1988ak} \cite{David:1988hj} \cite{kawai} \cite{Morozov:1995pb} \cite{thooft}.
-More recently, it has been proven \cite{legallmiermont} \cite{Miller2015LiouvilleQG} that the continuous limit of such random surfaces provide a spherical geometry (2D) endowed with a conformal field called Liouville (the Brownian sphere).
+An impressive number of results pertains to these models (KPZ equation, integrable models, string theory, ...) \cite{Knizhnik:1988ak} \cite{David:1988hj} \cite{kawai} \cite{Morozov:1995pb} \cite{thooft}.
+More recently, it has been proven \cite{legallmiermont} \cite{Miller2015LiouvilleQG} that the continuous limit of such random surfaces provides a fluctuating spherical geometry, the Brownian sphere, endowed with the famous Liouville conformal field.
 Building on the success of statistical matrix models, models of random tensors \cite{razvanbook} \cite{adrianbook} generate discrete random geometries in higher dimensions and aim at extending these results to higher dimensions \cite{ambj3dqg} \cite{mmgravity} \cite{sasa1} \cite{boul}.
-However, their continuous limit is singular and of (Hausdorff) dimension less than 2 \cite{Bonzom:2011zz}.
-The generated continuous space is called the branched polymers.
-These cannot be used for the geometric description of our 4-dimensional space-time.
+However, their continuum limit is singular and of (Hausdorff) dimension less than 2 \cite{Bonzom:2011zz}.
+The generated continuous spaces belong to the so-called universal branched polymer geometry which cannot faithfully describe the geometry of our 4-dimensional space-time.

 Let us take a closer look at these tensor models and their universality classes.
-By now it is known that the continuous limit of tensor statistical models is dominated by a class of graphs called melons.
-They topologically define a subclass of spheres and form a tree structure that characterizes a so-called branched polymer phase \cite{Gurau:2013cbh}.
-It is a striking feature of tensor patterns that such melons dominate so universal and can be studied analytically.
-Nevertheless, in the context of quantum gravity, this class of universal branched polymers is undesirable, therefore, we aspire to escape from this branched polymer phase.
+At large size $N$ of the tensor indices, tensor statistical models are dominated by a class of graphs called melonic diagrams or melons.
+They mainly contribute to the construction of the continuum limit of tensor models.
+Melonic diagrams define a subclass of topologically spheres and form a tree structure that characterizes the so-called branched polymer phase \cite{Gurau:2013cbh}.
+It is a striking feature of several tensor models that such melons dominate universally and can be studied analytically.
+Nevertheless, in the context of quantum gravity, this class of universal branched polymers is undesirable.
+We therefore aspire to escape from this branched polymer phase.